1st-rapid-response-force/Training-Programs/docs/source/about_the_unit/disciplinary_policy.rst

 ~~~~~~~~~~~~~~~~~~~~~~
     1. Member violates a rule or guideline.
     2. Member conduct is reported via an Infraction Report by a fellow member.
-    3. Conduct is investigated by the Unit Commander and member in question is contacted.
+    3. Conduct is investigated by the violating member's team leadership and member in question is contacted.
-    4. The reporting party will remain anonymous (only known by the Commander) throughout the disciplinary policy.
+    4. The reporting party will remain anonymous throughout the disciplinary policy.
     5. Upon a completed investigation, the member will be notified of the repercussions of his/her actions.
+    6. If the violating member wishes to appeal, they may do so and their disciplinary file is escalated to the next level of command.

 Member Conduct That Can Result in Disciplinary Action
 --------------------------------------------